AElkenawy/SDCars-Particle-Filter/README.md

 ["sense_theta"]

-// get the previous velocity and yaw rate to predict the particle's transitioned state
+_get the previous velocity and yaw rate to predict the particle's transitioned state_

 ["previous_velocity"]

 ["previous_yawrate"]

-// receive noisy observation data from the simulator, in a respective list of x/y values
+_receive noisy observation data from the simulator, in a respective list of x/y values_

 ["sense_observations_x"]

 ["sense_observations_y"]

-OUTPUT: values provided by the c++ program to the simulator
+**OUTPUT**: values provided by the c++ program to the simulator

-// best particle values used for calculating the error evaluation
+_best particle values used for calculating the error evaluation_

 ["best_particle_x"]